 What is aromatherapy?

-Aromatherapy is the use of 100% pure and natural essential oils containing no additives.
+Aromatherapy is the use of 100% pure and natural essential oils.
 Essential oils are pure concentrated extracts distilled from plants, which contain pheromones, antibiotics and cell regeneration agents that energise, protect and nourish.
 They are revered both for their aroma and their therapeutic value, hence the word Aromatherapy.
 The use of only 100% pure and natural essential oils allows the medicinal qualities of the oil to have a natural effect on the emotions.

 The use of essential oils dates back to Ancient Egyptian times.
 Cleopatra, it is said, used essential oils in her rooms and on her clothes to seduce Mark Anthony.
 The Greek physician, Hippocrates, used essential oils to offer protection against contagious diseases and for the therapeutic value.
 In the 1920s Rene Maurice Gattefasse, a French chemist, burnt his arm while making fragrance and immediately plunged it into a jug of lavender oil.
 To his amazement the pain was less than expected and the blistering was greatly reduced.